Bleach (manga): Plot

 The conflict intensifies as Aizen deploys his elite forces, the Arrancar—humanoid Hollows—against Ichigo and his allies.
 They are aided by the Vizards, former Soul Reapers who underwent Hollowfication due to Aizen's experiments.
 When Ulquiorra, one of Aizen's Espada, abducts Orihime, Ichigo and his comrades storm Hueco Mundo to infiltrate Las Noches.
-Though Ichigo defeats Ulquiorra and retrieves Orihime, Aizen reveals his true objective: sacrificing Karakura Town to forge a key to the Soul King's Palace and overthrow the ruler of the Soul Society.
-The Soul Reapers, anticipating his assault, relocate the town and engage Aizencs forces.
+Though Ichigo defeats Ulquiorra and retrieves Orihime with the help of his Hollowfication, Aizen reveals his true objective: sacrificing Karakura Town to forge a key to the Soul King's Palace and overthrow the ruler of the Soul Society.
+The Soul Reapers, anticipating his assault, relocate the town and engage Aizen's Arrancar forces.
 Gin Ichimaru betrays Aizen but is slain, prompting Aizen to transcend into a near-divine state using the Hōgyoku.
-Ichigo sacrifices his powers to defeat him, resulting in Aizen's imprisonment and Ichigo's reversion to an ordinary human.
+Ichigo sacrifices all of his Soul Reaper powers to defeat him, resulting in Aizen's imprisonment and Ichigo's reversion to an ordinary human.

 Months later, Ichigo is drawn into a conflict with Xcution, a group of Fullbringers—humans with supernatural abilities—led by Kugo Ginjo, his predecessor as Substitute Soul Reaper.
 After Xcution manipulates him into surrendering his Fullbring powers, the Soul Reapers restore his Soul Reaper abilities.
 Ichigo learns of Ginjo's betrayal, stemming from the Soul Society's surveillance and suppression of Substitute Soul Reapers.
 Despite this revelation, Ichigo reaffirms his trust in his allies and defeats Ginjo, reclaiming his role as a Substitute Soul Reaper.

 The conflict reignites when the Wandenreich (Vandenraihi), an army of Quincies led by Yhwach, declares war on the Soul Society.
 After subjugating Hueco Mundo, they launch a devastating assault, killing numerous Soul Reapers, including Head-Captain Yamamoto.
 Uryū joins Yhwach, uncovering the truth behind his mother's death.
 In the final battle, Ichigo and his allies storm Yhwach's palace, defeating his elite Sternritters.
 Yhwach attempts to annihilate the Soul Society, but Ichigo, aided by Uryū and the temporarily freed Aizen, ultimately destroys him.

 A decade later, Rukia assumes command of the thirteenth company and raises a daughter, Ichika, with her childhood companion Renji Abarai.
 Ichigo and Orihime marry and have a son, Kazui, who inherits his father's spiritual abilities.
 Two years afterward, Ichigo participates in the Soul Funeral Ceremony for Captain Jūshirō Ukitake.
 While assisting lieutenants in Karakura Town to capture Hollows for the ritual, they are ambushed by the Beasts of Hell, led by the resurrected Espada Szayelaporro Granz.
 Though the lieutenants repel the attack, it is revealed that the ceremony serves as a means to consign deceased captains, including Ukitake, to Hell.